NetApp/beegfs/getting_started/beegfs_ha_latest/README.md

         common_volume_configuration:               # Any option that can be specified at the volume level can be generalized here at the storage pool level.
         volumes:                                   # List of volumes associated the storage pool.
           - state:                                 # Specifies whether the volume should exist (present, absent)
             name:                                  # DO NOT SPECIFY!
-THIS IS WILL BE GENERATED AT RUNTIME BY THE beegfs_ha_7_2 ROLE.
+THIS IS WILL BE GENERATED AT RUNTIME BY THE beegfs_ha_X ROLE.
             host:                                  # host or host group for the volume should be mapped to.
             host_type:                             # Only required when using something other than Linux kernel 3.10 or later with DM-MP (Linux DM-MP),
                                                    #    non-clustered Windows (Windows), or the storage system default host type is incorrect.